15 day sickness absence

 In cases of both long term physical or mental ill health, school staff are not expected to diagnose or treat physical or mental health conditions, but they are expected to work together with families and other agencies with the aim of ensuring regular attendance for every pupil.

-Medical evidence for recording absences should only be needed in a minority of cases (see Code I)
+Medical evidence for recording absences should only be needed in a minority of cases (see Code I).

-Where a pupil’s health need means they need reasonable adjustments or support because it is complex or long term, schools can seek medical evidence to better understand the needs of the pupil and identify the most suitable provision in line with the statutory guidance in supporting pupils at school with medical conditions:
+Where a pupil’s health need means they need reasonable adjustments or support because it is complex or long term, schools can seek medical information to better understand the needs of the pupil and identify the most suitable provision in line with the statutory guidance in supporting pupils at school with medical conditions:

 Gov.UK: Supporting pupils at school with medical conditions